diogro/expressionVariance-manuscript/main.md

 \end{figure*}

 \pagebreak

 ## Gene Ontology enrichment

-We explore the relation between variation and function by using the tails of our variance rank to perform a Gene Ontology (GO) enrichment analysis.
+We explore the relation between variation and function by using the tails of our variation rank to perform a Gene Ontology (GO) enrichment analysis.
 Among the 5% most variable genes we observe enrichment for immune function (@fig:go_tails, left), and  enrichment for house keeping genes among the 5% least variable genes (@fig:go_tails, right).
-This suggests clear influence of selection and gene by environment interactions in the determination of gene expression variance.
+This suggests clear influence of selection and gene by environment interactions in the determination of gene expression variation.

+We also explore the distribution of variation among the genes associated with GO terms.
+For this, we gather all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).
+Using only the set of genes that are associated with at least one of these level-3 terms, we separate the genes into expression variation deciles, with the first decile having the lowest variation.
+We then count how many genes in each decile has been associated with each term.
+If variation is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
+We measure how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.
+Higher entropy is associated with more uniform distribution of genes across deciles.
+GO terms with low entropy indicated some decile is over-represented in the genes associated with that term.
+We also measure skewness for each term, which should be zero if no decile is over-represented, negative if high-variation terms are over-represented, and positive if low-variation deciles are over-represented.

 \begin{figure}
     \centering
     \includegraphics[width=\linewidth]{figures/local_go_lowerUpper.png}